ArcEnig777/File-Storage-Enterprise-System-Server/README.md

-# CS-Enterprise-Software_Engineering
+# File-Enterprise-System-Server
-Repository containing the files used to operate a file system server
+Public
+Repository containing the files used to operate a file system server for a Bank managing Loan information.
+Supports uploads, downloads amd modifying operations as well as multiple searches based on multiple attributes of the files such as loan number, date or file type.
+In addition, said functionalities have a robust logging systemn that logs any errors, uploads and searches, collecting error names, detailed descriptions, dates and session id's or in case of success a record of the action, allowing system administrators to know exactly who, when and why an action or error ocurred.
+All of this logging information was stored in a mySQL database.

-Made in an AWS Server using nginx, PHP and mySQL
+Made in an AWS Server using Ubuntu, nginx, PHP, mySQL, and Chron jobs

 functions.php contains the functionality to communicate to the api and request whatever neccesary